panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setexportedtypeprops-method.md

 ms.locfileid: "74431938"
 ---
 # <a name="imetadataassemblyemitsetexportedtypeprops-method"></a>IMetaDataAssemblyEmit::SetExportedTypeProps – metoda
-Modifies the specified `ExportedType` metadata structure.
+Upraví zadanou `ExportedType` strukturu metadat.

 ## <a name="syntax"></a>Syntaxe